AndreiUngureanu101/udacity-MLND/README.md

 # List of projects:

-- Machine Learning in Production: :movie_camera: Deploy a Sentiment Analysis Model
+- Machine Learning in Production: Deploy a Sentiment Analysis Model for movies reviews :movie_camera: